sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Set to ``False`` if you want to omit computation times from all gallery outputs.
 This helps with reproducible builds.
 Default is ``True`` unless the ``SOURCE_DATE_EPOCH`` environment variable is set.

+If you are interested in using execution time and execution success and failure data, see :ref:`junit_xml`.

 .. _show_memory: